183rd Regiment, Regional Training Institute

 183rd RTI News

-The 183rd Regiment, Regional Training Institute Warrant Officer Candidate School hosted a Pre-Warrant Officer Candidate Course Sept.
-8-10, 2023, at Fort Barfoot, Virginia.
+The 183rd Regiment, Regional Training Institute Warrant Officer Candidate School is hosting a Pre-Warrant Officer Candidate Course Sept.
+6-8, 2024, at Fort Barfoot, Virginia.
 Completion of Pre-WOC is a pre-requisite for any Virginia Army National Guard Soldier to attend Warrant Officer Candidate School.

-The Virginia National Guard’s Marksmanship Training Unit tested the skills of nearly 90 shooters during the Adjutant General’s Marksmanship Match, a three-day combined arms match held May 19-21, 2023, at Fort Barfoot, Virginia.
-The Virginia National Guard’s annual marksmanship match brought together Soldiers and Airmen from across the state to test their skills on both rifle and pistol.
-The shooters were challenged with matches that required them to engage targets with both rifle and pistol from a variety of firing positions and distances.
+The Virginia National Guard’s Marksmanship Training Unit hosted the Adjutant General’s Marksmanship Match, held May 17-19, 2024, at Fort Barfoot, Virginia.
+The annual competition brought together approximately 50 shooters from across the state.
+Over the course of the match, shooters tested their skills on both rifle and pistol from a variety of distances and firing positions.